langit/jael/brief.rst

 ===================================
 A class definition is a set of declarations for: fields, methods, properties.
 Methods are similar to functions, static ones starts with '.', instance ones without.
-Special methods: initializer def():.
+Special methods: initializers def.(...): and default init def .:.
-fields: static and instance, with possible initial values, like an assignment statement.
+fields: static fields are declared in class scope, with possible initial values, like an assignment statement.
 properties:  def prop: and def prop=v: Example::

   class myclass from parentclass:

      .staticfield = 1 //declare and init a static field

-     def .: //class initializer
-        .staticfield2 = 2 //introduce fields anywhere
+     //static init code with local variables goes here
+     //static methods can be invoked here
+     //while instance methods can not

      def .smeth(a): //static method
         return a + .staticfield

+     def .: //default instance initializer, define/init instance fields .ifield2 = 3 //declare & init an instance field
+        .ifield3 = 2 //introduce fields anywhere in the class

      //from super class constructor with params (0)
-     def class() << (0): //constructor
+     def .() << (0): //constructor
         .int ifield3 = 1 //introduce field with type

      //constructor that depends on another one
-     def class(int a) < ():
+     def .(int a) < ():
         .ifield = a

-     def(a): //instance callable
+     def(a): //make a instance callable
         return .ifield+a

-     ifield2 = 3 //declare an instance field
      def meth(a) int @atomic: //instance method
         return a+.ifield+.staticfield

      def +(a): //instance operator
         return .ifield + a

-     str ::name_; //declare a private field for property def name: //property getter
+     def name: //property getter
         return .name_ //holding field

-     def name = str n: //property setter, returns nothing .::str name_ = n //introduce field "name_"
+     def name = str n: //property setter, returns nothing .::str name_ = n //defined private field "name_"

-Note for translating to Java: Java allows a method name to be the same as the class name.
+Note: the callable definition, and the static callable is the constructor Note for translating to Java: Java allows a method name to be the same as the class name.

 Object Initialization
 ======================

 It is important to check if all fields of an object is properly initialized.
 It seems this can be checked at Type Interpretation: since code is followed through for type inference, it is also possible to check if fields/variables are initialized (assigned to) or not.
-When there are branches in the code, a field/variable is considered fully initialized if and only if all branches initialize it.
+When there are branches in the code, a field/variable is considered fully initialized if and only if all branches fully initialize it (this can be applied recursively to all branches as well).
 Meanwhile, the type interpretor also ensures that when fields/variables are read, they are fully initialized, otherwise a warning/error mey be reported.
+A warning is reported if multiple partial initializations are attempted sequentially before a reading, otherwise (only one attempt before a reading) an error is reported.

 No default values will be assumed, all fields/variables must be fully initialized before value reading is allowed.
 This also provides the opportunity to check